Unboxed-Software/solana-course/content/token-swap.md

 7. `intoB` - swap pool token account B to receive user's token B
 8. `poolToken` - the LP-token mint address
 9. `poolAccount` - user LP-token account the swap pool mints LP-token to
-10. `swapProgramId` - the address of the token swap program
+10. `swapProgramId` - the address of the Token Swap Program
-11. `tokenProgramId` - the address of the token program
+11. `tokenProgramId` - the address of the Token Program
 12. `poolTokenAmount` - amount of LP-token the depositor expects to receive
 13. `maximumTokenA` - maximum amount of token A allowed to deposit
 14. `maximumTokenB` - maximum amount of token A allowed to deposit